Research Overview

 Our work spans nanoscale optical response, thermal radiation management, spectrally selective emitters, and quantum electrodynamical models for molecules in cavities.
 We aim to build methods that are both fundamental and useful for experimental collaborators.

-Thermal emitters, multilayer optical stacks, and materials strategies for solar thermophotovoltaics and related energy technologies.
+We develop and deploy computational methods to study and design nanomaterials for energy applications.
+These include thermal emitters, multilayer optical stacks, and materials strategies for solar thermophotovoltaics and related energy technologies.